-Steris Plc (NYSE:STE) was in 22 hedge funds’ portfolios at the end of December.
-STE shareholders have witnessed an increase in activity from the world’s largest hedge funds in recent months.
-There were 21 hedge funds in our database with STE holdings at the end of the previous quarter.
+Steris Plc (NYSE:STE) was in 21 hedge funds’ portfolios at the end of the first quarter of 2019.
+STE shareholders have witnessed a decrease in activity from the world’s largest hedge funds of late.
+There were 22 hedge funds in our database with STE positions at the end of the previous quarter.
 Our calculations also showed that STE isn’t among the 30 most popular stocks among hedge funds.

-Let’s take a peek at the key hedge fund action regarding Steris Plc (NYSE:STE).
+We’re going to take a glance at the recent hedge fund action surrounding Steris Plc (NYSE:STE).

-At Q4’s end, a total of 22 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 5% from one quarter earlier.
-The graph below displays the number of hedge funds with bullish position in STE over the last 14 quarters.
-With hedge funds’ positions undergoing their usual ebb and flow, there exists a few noteworthy hedge fund managers who were adding to their holdings substantially (or already accumulated large positions).
+Heading into the second quarter of 2019, a total of 21 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -5% from the fourth quarter of 2018.
+By comparison, 17 hedge funds held shares or bullish call options in STE a year ago.
+With the smart money’s sentiment swirling, there exists a few key hedge fund managers who were increasing their stakes meaningfully (or already accumulated large positions).

-The largest stake in Steris Plc (NYSE:STE) was held by Fisher Asset Management, which reported holding $150.4 million worth of stock at the end of September.
-It was followed by Millennium Management with a $64.9 million position.
-Other investors bullish on the company included Citadel Investment Group, Echo Street Capital Management, and GAMCO Investors.
+The largest stake in Steris Plc (NYSE:STE) was held by Fisher Asset Management, which reported holding $150.4 million worth of stock at the end of March.
+It was followed by Millennium Management with a $55.3 million position.
+Other investors bullish on the company included Polar Capital, Echo Street Capital Management, and GAMCO Investors.

-Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as Steris Plc (NYSE:STE) but similarly valued.
-We will take a look at W.R.
-Berkley Corporation (NYSE:WRB), Noble Energy, Inc. (NYSE:NBL), Masco Corporation (NYSE:MAS), and Twilio Inc. (NYSE:TWLO).
+Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as Steris Plc (NYSE:STE) but similarly valued.
+We will take a look at Pinnacle West Capital Corporation (NYSE:PNW), DexCom, Inc. (NASDAQ:DXCM), Jack Henry & Associates, Inc. (NASDAQ:JKHY), and Hasbro, Inc. (NASDAQ:HAS).
 All of these stocks’ market caps are closest to STE’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|